Baptism – An Act of Obedience

 WHAT DOES THE BIBLE SAY ABOUT BAPTISM:

-1. JESUS WAS BAPTIZED – John the Baptist preached that all people should follow God with a baptism of repentance in anticipation of the coming of Christ (Matthew 3:11-12).
+• John the Baptist preached that all people should follow God with a baptism of repentance in anticipation of the coming of Christ (Matthew 3:11-12; Mark 1:9-11; Luke 3:21-22; John 1:31-34).
 Jesus was baptized by John at the beginning of His ministry as an act of righteousness (an action that pleases God).
-(Matthew 3:13-17).

-2. JESUS TOLD HIS CHURCH TO BAPTIZE – Christian baptism was initiated and ordered by Jesus.
+• Christian baptism was initiated and ordered by Jesus.
 He commissioned his followers with these words: “Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
-(NLT, Matthew 28:19) And then he told them, “Go into all the world and preach the Good News to everyone, everywhere.
-Anyone who believes and is baptized will be saved.
-But anyone who refuses to believe will be condemned.
-(NLT, Mark 16:15-16).
-Jesus’ followers baptized many people (John 4:1-2, Acts 2:38-41, 8:12-13, 16:14-15, 16:32-33, Romans 6:3-4, Galatians 3:26-29), and it has been universally practiced since the beginnings of the Christian Church.
+(NLT, Matthew 28:19)

-3. JESUS TOLD HIS CHURCH TO BAPTISM IN HIS NAME – A person is baptized in the Name of Jesus or in the Name of the Father, the Son, and the Holy Spirit (Trinitarian Formula).
-Both ways are mentioned in the Bible.
-Some churches baptize in the name of the Father, the Son, and the Holy Spirit (Matthew 28:19).
-Others baptize in the name of Jesus (Acts 2:38, 8:16,10:48, 19:5).
+• A person is baptized in the Name of Jesus AND in the Name of the Father, the Son, and the Holy Spirit (Trinitarian Formula); we use both ways mentioned in the Bible (Matthew 28:19; Acts 2:38, 8:16,10:48, 19:5).